2019: Stolpersteine for the Frankenberg & GrĂŒnbaum Families

 Summer 1921 — Minnie & Lloyd visit the rellies!

 On 3 March 1921, Minnie Marks applied for a passport for herself and her five-year-old grandson Lloyd Marx to travel to Germany.
 Her purpose?
-To visit her three brothers — Julius, Albert, and Leopold — and Lloyd’s paternal grandmother, Helene Marx.
-Little did Minnie know that, close to a hundred years later, this note would go a long … Read more
+To visit her three brothers — Julius in Magdeburg, Albert in Plauen, and Leopold in C/Zwickau — and Lloyd’s paternal grandmother, Helene Marx.
+Little did Minnie know that, close to a … Read more

 8 May 1945 — Liberation of Ghetto Theresienstadt